boyanio/react-blazor/README.md

 ### Build

-To build the project and run it locally, run
+To build the project and run it locally run

 ```
 npm run build
 npm start
 ```

-The later will create a web site at `http://localhost:8080/react-blazor/`.
+Then you can access it at `http://localhost:8080/react-blazor/`.

 ## Questions & contribution

-You can follow me on Twitter with [@boyanio](https://twitter.com/boyanio) and ask me questions you might have.
+You can follow me on Twitter [@boyanio](https://twitter.com/boyanio) and ask me any questions you might have.
 You can also open an issue here on GitHub.
-Pull requests are welcome, too :-)
+Pull Requests are welcome too :-)